 Save over 35% when you invest in the No-Prep Mega Bundle.

 Assessment in Elementary Music Should be FUN

-When you have a consistent song-based music reading and assessment system you do NOT have to constantly search for and create new assessments.
+When you have a sequential song-based music reading repertoire and assessment system you don’t have to constantly search for and create new assessments.
 Your music literacy plan will be much easier to follow and it will be simpler to create your weekly lesson plans.

 Assessment in elementary music should be a natural part of class activities and it should be FUN!
 Learning targets and assessments should develop REAL music reading skills.
 And, Take Home sheet music helps you to involve and inform your parents and challenge students to extend their learning at home.